Seppli11/ZHAW-Summary/summaries/24FS/CCP2/1_PAAS.md

 ### Staging

-In staging an image (e.g. docker image, vm, ...) is built.
+In staging, an image (e.g. docker image, vm, ...) is built.
 This is part of the service PaaS provides.
 This is typically done in the following fashion:

 * Spin up temporary runtime
 * run build instructions in the runtime
 * create runtime image
-* save image to store/registery
+* save image to store/registry
 * destroy temporary runtime

 ### Networking

 Networking allows for communication between two applications in the cluster (which may be located on different nodes in the cluster).
 At the same time it is also responsible for the communication to the outside through a firewall.

-A important feature to debug, is providing a a tunnel into the cluster.
+An important feature to debug is providing a tunnel into the cluster.
 This can allow a user to access information that would be off-limits from the outside.

 ### Cloud Controller

 The cloud controller provides an API to the user.
 In addition, usually there is also a web ui and a cli tool.

-### Heal-Management
+### Health-Management

 This sub-system monitors the state of the application (e.g. IO, memory, CPU, health endpoints, number of instances, version numbers, ...) and compares the "intended" with the actual state.
-If it notices a anomaly it can take corrective actions.
+If it notices an anomaly it can take corrective actions.

 This subsystem might be part of the runtime orchestrator.

 ### Messaging-System/Bus

 This sub-system provides the communication between all the different sub-systems.
-This can be a a key-value store, and sub-systems can subscribe and publish event over it.
+This can be a a key-value store, and sub-systems can subscribe and publish events over it.

 It needs to protect itself at all cost, since if it fails, the whole cluster will stop working.